gelargew/point-of-sales/README.md

 ## [Storage](/src/storage.tsx)
-a state that stores global data to be used through the entire app. use useStorage hook to access the data
+a state that stores global data to be used through the entire app. use useStorage hook to access the state
 ```
 import {useStorage} from 'storage'